Zaytsev1991/MyHomeWork/homework2.md

     In this case, after the merge, you need to create a commit

+    At the same time, the difference in the master and the branch is combined

 * _conflicts and their resolution_

     1. selecting a specific branch